-It was offered its name when, in 1703, the last Bavarian troops were driven from the Tyrol on St. Anne’s Day 26 July, as part of the Battle of the Spanish Sequence.
+St. Anne’s Column stands in the city center of Innsbruck on Maria-Theresien-Straße, which is Innsbruck’s most famous street with plenty of excellent restaurants, shops, and hotels.
+It was offered its name when, in 1703, the last Bavarian troops were driven from the Tyrol on St. Anne’s Day, 26 July, as part of the Battle of the Spanish Sequence.

-The appeal was won by the architect Johann Lukas von Hildebrandt, who built a Baroque column with four figures; St. Anne on a pedestal is at its base and three women representing Tyrolia above her.
+In 1704, in gratitude, the Landstände promised to build a monolith honoring the event.
+A contest was arranged to pick the best design.
+The appeal was won by the architect Johann Lukas von Hildebrandt, who built a Baroque column with four figures: St. Anne on a pedestal at its base and three women representing Tyrolia above her.

-All were crafted by local sculptor Ignaz Kuranda.
-The monument was completed in 1719 and erected on 26 July 1720 to commemorate the event of 1632 as well as the expulsion of Bavarian troops from Tyrol.
+Four statues of virtues complete the monument in triangular niches, flanking the column.
+Local sculptor Ignaz Kuranda crafted all.
+The memorial was completed in 1719 and erected on 26 July 1720 to commemorate the event of 1632 and the expulsion of Bavarian troops from Tyrol.

 See Related: Top Websites to Book Tours

-The Altstadt Innsbruck or Inner City is the old town of Innsbruck, it consists of three parts: Innere Stadt (lit.
-Inner City), Leopoldstadt and Augustinergasse, as well as a series of small hamlets to the south.
+The Altstadt Innsbruck or Inner City is the old town of Innsbruck; it consists of three parts: Innere Stadt (lit.
+Inner City), Leopoldstadt, and Augustinergasse, as well as a series of small hamlets to the south.

-The Goldenes Dachl is the central part of Innsbruck and includes Ambras Castle, Schloss Hof Residenzplatz and Maria-Theresien-Platz with Zetthaus, as well as Hofgarten.
+The Goldenes Dachl is the central part of Innsbruck and includes Ambras Castle, Schloss Hof Residenzplatz, and Maria-Theresien-Platz with Zetthaus, as well as Hofgarten.

-There are many spectacular landmarks in Innsbruck’s inner city, including the Old City Hall on Residenzplatz or Stallburggasse 16.
+In front of the Hofburg is Leopold Square, which has occasionally been used as a stadium.
+The old town area has many shops, hotels, restaurants, and bars.
+Many spectacular landmarks exist in Innsbruck’s inner city, including the Old City Hall on Residenzplatz or Stallburggasse 16.

-The inner city is connected to all four directions of the compass by streets.
-To the north are Maria Theresien Straße and the Arx Schnabelgut, to the south is Schlossallee and Puntigam Square, which runs over into Westbahnstraße.
+Also, the Goldenes Dachl on Ambras Castle, the Wasserspeicher (a water tower) on Hof Square, and Zum Schwarzen Kameel Stadtsteig 14.
+The inner city is connected to all four compass directions by streets.
+To the north are Maria Theresien Straße and the Arx Schnabelgut, and to the south are Schlossallee and Puntigam Square, which runs over into Westbahnstraße.

 See Related: Top Tips for Stress-Free Travel

-The three-arched structure was at first built as part of the Spanischer Bau, or “Spanish Building”.
+The ecliptic is a noteworthy example of Renaissance architecture.
+The three-arched structure was initially built as part of the Spanischer Bau, or “Spanish Building.”

-The Emperor’s eagle, placed on the column in 1588 by Hans Krumpper, has actually been changed a few times.
+The Emperor’s eagle, placed on the column in 1588 by Hans Krumpper, has been changed a few times.
 It was most recently restored in 1985.
 These renovations aside, it is currently the oldest monumental sculpture in Innsbruck

 The Triumphpforte is 25 meters (82 ft) high consisting of a triple archway resting on six Corinthian columns.
-The carving over the entrance depicts Emperor Maximilian I and his 2 daughters, Archduchesses Anna and Kunigunde.
+The carving over the entrance depicts Emperor Maximilian I and his two daughters, Archduchesses Anna and Kunigunde.

 See Related: Layover vs. Stopovers: What the Difference

-Dürnstein Castle German: Burgruine Dürnstein is the spoil of a middle ages rock castle in Austria.
-It is situated in Dürnstein, in the Lower Austrian Wachau region on the Danube river, at 312 meters (or 1,024 feet) above sea level.
+Dürnstein Castle German: Burgruine Dürnstein is the spoil of a Middle Agesrock castle in Austria.
+It is situated in Dürnstein, in the Lower Austrian Wachau region on the Danube River, at 312 meters (or 1,024 feet) above sea level.

-It is situated on the left bank of the River Danube, directly opposite its larger sister monastery – which is also known as Klosterneuburg – and was founded by Duke Ottokar III of Styria in 1340 AD.
+Founded over a thousand years ago in 1001 AD, Klosterneuburg Abbey is one of Austria’s oldest monasteries.
+It is situated on the left bank of the River Danube, directly opposite its more significant sister monastery – also known as Klosterneuburg – and was founded by Duke Ottokar III of Styria in 1340 AD.